Escaping Earth: The Kinetic Work of Casey Curran

 Friday, January 24, 5:30 – 8:00 PM

-The evening will also feature the opening of Drawn to the Work: Illustration and Craft in Conversation in the Front Gallery and open studios by the current resident artists.
+The evening will also feature the opening of Drawn to the Work: Illustration and Craft in Conversation in the Front Gallery, In Residence: 12th Edition in Asher Gallery, and open studios by the current resident artists.
 Beer generously provided by Buffalo Bayou Brewing Co.

 Houston Center for Contemporary Craft is pleased to present Escaping Earth: The Kinetic Work of Casey Curran, featuring kinetic sculptures, asteroid paintings, and installations that reflect the haunting beauty of human innovation and its aftermath.
 The exhibition, which is Curran’s first solo show outside of Washington State, showcases the artist’s ability to create exquisite sculptures that convey the complexities found within nature, art, and architecture.